orangejuice/blog/data/activity/movie-大明宫-2009/record.en.md

 date: 2021-02-20 21:49:02+08:00
 douban:
   rating: 9.1
-  subtitle: 2009 / Mainland China / Documentary / Jin Tiemu / Huang He Bai Yu
+  subtitle: 2009 / Mainland China / Documentary / Jintimu / Yellow River White Rain
 ---

-The acting, script, and music production are all first-rate, and the contents are substantial without being dragged out, rare commendable work from a domestic team, yet reaching international standards.
-After watching the film, seeing the cycles of prosperity and decline, one is filled with the feeling of the vicissitudes of the world, it's truly a mix of emotions.
-Constant changes, repeating cycles, humans start all over again by wiping out the past, lamentable and regrettable, but it's inevitable.
-I hope that the Chinese can recreate a brilliant culture in their lifetime, build a happy and dignified life for the citizens, cast off the heavy burden of history, and engage in international exchanges with self-confidence and humility.
-If one is fortunate enough to witness this, it would not be a wasted life.
+The directing, screenplay, and music are all first-class, with substantive content and hardly any drag.
+It’s rare to see a domestic team producing work that matches international standards—a truly excellent piece.
+After watching the film and witnessing the cycles of prosperity and decline, one feels a profound sense of the vicissitudes of life, filled with mixed emotions.
+The world changes rapidly, in an endless cycle.
+Humanity erases its past and starts over, a process both lamentable and inevitable.
+It is hoped that our countrymen, in their lifetimes, can recreate cultural splendor, build a happy and dignified civic life internally, shed the heavy burden of history, and engage in international exchanges with a confident, well-educated, accommodating, and humble charm.
+To witness such a development in one's lifetime would indeed make it worthwhile.